 California Legislative Information

 In California, an employer is not allowed to track an employee’s vehicle without their consent.
 That means the employer must provide written notice to the employee about GPS tracking or surveillance technology to track the employee’s location and the employee must consent for this all to be legal.
 So it is important for employees worried that their company is tracking them to look over those employee handbooks or employee work agreements.
 However, this law does not specifically address the situation if the employer owned the vehicle being operated by the employee.
 So that is something to consider.

 Tracking Company Vehicles

 Using GPS tracking to monitor a personal vehicle is a different situation when it comes to employee tracking.
-If the company is not the vehicle owner then the Fourth Amendment states an employer cannot place a GPS device inside that vehicle to track an employees whereabouts.
-However, this is not the case if it is a company owned vehicle where it is legal to track the automobile for legitimate business reasons.
+If the company is not the vehicle owner then the Fourth Amendment states an employer cannot place a GPS device inside that vehicle to track an employee’s whereabouts.
+However, this is not the case if it is a company-owned vehicle where it is legal to track the automobile for legitimate business reasons.

 Businesses should look into local laws, labor laws, and acquire professional legal advice before monitoring employees through GPS or tracking app.
-This article is not advice on GPS laws or concrete reasonable expectation on if it is legal to track employees.
+This article is not advice on GPS laws or concrete reasonable expectations on if it is legal to track employees.

 Sage is a freelance writer with a background in information technology.